FORUM: ENTREPRENEURS/HNRC 300VH

 Arkansas has an amazingly successful list of entrepreneurs, including those who have built companies that are headquartered in Arkansas and some who have established businesses elsewhere.
 One goal of this course is for students to develop a rich understanding of these entrepreneurs so that they can apply the key lessons in their lives and businesses.
 This forum also intends to demonstrate to students how important networking is in entrepreneurship and help them improve their own networking skills.

-We will be hosting several extremely successful entrepreneurs over the course of the semester, and students in this course will have the opportunity to network with them.
+We will be hosting several extremely successful entrepreneurs over the course of the semester, and students in this course will have the opportunity to dine and network with them.

 What's in it for you: